wp-plugins/easy-facebook-likebox/README.txt

 = Width not working =
 If width parameter is not working then it could be due to facebook responsive styling.

+= Loading slow =
+If like box loading slow and taking time to populate then make sure you have given right APP ID and url is correct in app settings.

 == Screenshots ==
 1. screenshot-1.png